arrarose/Resume/index.md

 ![Image of Yaktocat](ar2.jpg)

-## Aryan Safari  :smiling_imp: :smiling_imp:
+## Aryan Safari

 ### Contact Info: [Linkdin](https://www.linkedin.com/in/aryan-safari-b014b985/)  ![Image of Yaktocat](linkedin.png)

 ### Skill

-C programing, Java, AutoCad, GIS, Excell
+C programing, Java, AutoCAD, GIS, Excell

 ## Education

-Bachelor degree of Urban Engineering.
+Bachelor degree in Urban Engineering.

-Current Computer Science(college).
+Current Computer Science(College).

-## Edjucation Exprenience
+## Education Experience

+Thesis Urban Engineering: (City Night Life)

-Currently working in bachlelor in CS and attending in Palomar and MiraCosta College.
+Currently working in bachelor in CS and attending in Palomar and MiraCosta College.

-### Work Exprience:
+### Work Experience:

-Woked as a researcher in Urban engineering filed( subject how to grow a specifi zone)
+Researcher in Urban engineering field: Subject how to grow a specific zone, and how to enhance the performance of organic regions.

-Work in JC-Penney 2014-2016 in Northroom mall
+Work in JC-Penney (2014-2016)

-Current: Work in Walmart supercenter in Poway
+Current: Work in Walmart Supercenter in Poway

 ### Goal

-right now my goal is to finish my bachelor in CS and after that I want to apply for master degree and at the end I want to have my own company and creat my very special program or language that no one tried before.
+right now my goal is to finish my bachelor in CS and after that, I want to apply for master degree and at the end, I want to have my own company and create my very special program or language that no one tried before.

 ### My Email: Arrarose@gmail.com
 ### phone: (858)208-6286